Trusted WordPress tutorials, when you need them most.

 However, we don’t recommend editing your theme’s functions.php directly because the smallest error can break your site.
 Plus, if you update your WordPress theme, all of your customizations will be removed.

-Instead, we recommend the WPCode, the easiest and safest way to add code to your WordPress site without having to edit your theme’s functions.php file.
+Instead, we recommend using WPCode, the easiest and safest way to add code to your WordPress site without having to edit your theme’s functions.php file.

 To get started, you need to install and activate the free WPCode plugin.
-For step by step instructions, see our guide on how to install a WordPress plugin.
+For step-by-step instructions, you can see our guide on how to install a WordPress plugin.

-Once the plugin is activated, head to Code Snippets » + Add Snippet from your WordPress admin dashboard.
-Then, hover over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.
+Once the plugin is activated, let’s head to Code Snippets » +Add Snippet from your WordPress admin dashboard.
+Then, you’ll want to hover over the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.

 Add your new custom code snippet in WPCode